koenrane/KR-new-site/content/import/how-low-should-fruit-hang-before-we-pick-it.md

 The following result tells us that if there aren't any catastrophes (i.e. terrorists) before $\bar{a}'$ on the constrained impact partition, _there aren't any before it on the scaled impact partition either_.
 This justifies our initial framing with Frank.

-> [!note]  Lemma 3: Constrained impact partitions are more refined
+> [!math] Lemma 3: Constrained impact partitions are more refined
 >
 >  If $\bar{a}$ appears in a scaled impact partition, it also appears in the corresponding constrained impact partition.
 In particular, if $\bar{a}'$ appears after $\bar{a}$ in a scaled impact partition, then $\bar{a}'$ appears after $\bar{a}$ in the corresponding constrained impact partition.
 >